stc/HackWeek/README.md

 You can find a quick fork of https://teampieshop.github.io/latent-loops/ to explore MusicVAE's abilities interpolating between melodies with a nice ui.
 Go to [Readme](./latent-loops-ui/README.md) for setup instructions.

+## Generator

+Headless VAE based melody interpolator, based on [this](https://magenta.tensorflow.org/music-vae).
+To be used with the video-background-music generator app.
+To test: launch local server and open index.html